JDSalisbury/hexo_tas/source/_posts/fate_cards.md

 #### Blessings

+You may only Use one Blessing a turn.

 ![CRITICAL Fate Card is used to give a unit extra DMG on Successful Attack Actions a Unit may take.](./fate_cards/CRITICAL.jpg)